chaoss/augur/docs/source/getting-started/guide-mac-os-x-augur/installation.rst

   1. The absence of a `GCC` or `Fortran` compiler, required by numpy and NLTK Python libraries.
 Look up how to install these compilers for your local operating system.
 Many times they simply need to be updated to a more current version.

-  2. Conflicting versions of Python: On Mac OS X, more often than not multiple versions of Python have been installed by the OS, brew, Anaconda, or a combination of both.
+  2. Conflicting versions of Python: On macOS, more often than not multiple versions of Python have been installed by the OS, brew, Anaconda, or a combination of both.
 The result is some python commands are drawn from different paths because of how they are linked in `/usr/local/bin`

   3. Multiple, or conflicting versions of PostgreSQL, sometimes due to the absence of a functional `psql` function at the command line.